 - Cloudformation supports beanstalk

-- Good for devs who want to setup application without provisioning
+- Good for devs who want to set up applications without provisioning

 - Tomcat for Java